 The System 1/System 2 distinction is an analogy for serving behavior, not an architectural taxonomy.
 A low-budget single-pass call may answer from strong patterns; a model or surrounding system with more budget can check intermediate work, sample alternatives, or run tools.
 On tasks that require counting, lookahead, or multi-step deduction, that extra verification path can matter.

 Reasoning-oriented models and systems are designed to make deliberate behavior easier to buy at inference time.
 Depending on the model and wrapper, they may spend non-visible reasoning tokens, sample alternatives, run an external verifier, or revise a candidate.
-Think of the difference between a routing system that accepts the first carrier option and one that checks cutoff times, capacity, destination risk, and refund impact before committing.
+Compare an agent that accepts the first patch with one that reproduces the failing test, checks the diff, verifies side effects, and only then commits.

 This shift from pure pattern matching to deliberate reasoning is what makes test-time compute scaling possible.